monyarm/NovelVM/doc/docportal/settings/audio.rst

 	From the Launcher, highlight the game in the games list, select **Edit Game**, and then select the applicable tab.

-For a comprehensive look at how to use ScummVM's extensive audio settings, check out our :doc:`../advanced_topics/understand_audio` guide.
+For a comprehensive look at how to use NovelVM's extensive audio settings, check out our :doc:`../advanced_topics/understand_audio` guide.

 All settings can also be changed in the :doc:`../advanced_topics/configuration_file`.
 The configuration key is listed in italics after each setting description.